MarkNahabedian/MapMyStuff/furnashings/README.md

 ## Depth

-The dept of an item is the distance between the edge of the item closest to the user to the edge firthest away.
+The dept of an item is the distance between the edge of the item closest to the user to the edge farthest away.

 ## cssClass

-The cssClass property provides a way tocontrol the appearance of the item on the floor plan.
+The cssClass property provides a way to control the appearance of the item on the floor plan.
 The CSS presentation properties associated with these classes are defined in the stylesheet thing_styles.css.